Environmental-Informatics/assignment-10/README.md

 - [Introduction to descriptive statistics](https://towardsdatascience.com/intro-to-descriptive-statistics-252e9c464ac9)

-For environmental metrics, please read these two papers by Derek Booth and two of his students (posted to Blackbaord under Reading Materials -> Analysis Metrics).
+For environmental metrics, please read these two papers by Derek Booth and two of his students (posted to Blackboard under Reading Materials -> Analysis Metrics).
 Both seek to identify environmental metrics with predictive ability for water quality.
 The first uses metrics to quantify the most ecologically significant changes in daily streamflow characteristics, while the second quantifies observed differences in land use in the upstream area near sampling sites.

 - Konrad, C.P. and Booth, D.B.
 (2005) Hydrologic Changes in Urban Streams and Their Ecological Significance.
 American Fisheries Society Symposium, 47, 157-177.